Quantum-enhanced sensing with variable-range interactions: Introduction

-It is always fascinating to comprehend how the performance of a quantum sensor is influenced in the presence of noise since setting up and manipulating the isolated system is the ideal situation.
-Although in the presence of Markovian dephasing noise, quantum sensors can not beat SQL \cite{huelga, open_metro_review_2016}, the non-Markovian dynamics of entangled initial states are shown to be better than the unentangled ones, thereby providing quantum advantage \cite{jones2009, matsuzaki2011, chin2012, katar2015, bhattacharyya2022, bhattacharyya2023}.
-To circumvent the detrimental effect of noisy environments on quantum sensors, numerous mechanisms like dynamical decoupling \cite{llyod1999, Pham2012, Yang_2022}, error correcting codes \cite{lukin2014} are being developed to reach the Heisenberg limit.
+It is always fascinating to comprehend how the performance of a quantum sensor is influenced in the presence of noise, since setting up and manipulating the isolated system is the ideal situation.
+Although in the presence of Markovian dephasing noise, quantum sensors can not beat the SQL \cite{huelga, open_metro_review_2016}, the non-Markovian dynamics of entangled initial states are shown to be better than the unentangled ones, thereby providing quantum advantage \cite{jones2009, matsuzaki2011, chin2012, katar2015, bhattacharyya2022, bhattacharyya2023}.
+To circumvent the detrimental effect of noisy environments on quantum sensors, numerous mechanisms such as dynamical decoupling \cite{llyod1999, Pham2012, Yang_2022}, error correcting codes \cite{lukin2014}, and error-mitigation by purification \cite{error_purfication_prl_2022} are being developed to reach the Heisenberg limit.